Olivia Kang is ‘pure delight’

 As soon as she came to Winnipeg, Kang threw herself into the Manitoba community.
 Kang’s bell-like soprano voice, comedic acting abilities, and massive stage presence have made her a favourite for diverse roles both in the faculty and outside of it.
 During her master’s studies, she performed in the faculty’s Opera Theatre ensemble, the Desautels Chamber Opera Group, and the Cantata Singers.
 Outside of the faculty, she also performed with Manitoba Underground Opera in their production of Dido and Aeneas – which the opera company creatively reimagined in a modern high school setting.
 Kang also performed in churches around the city, surely providing a revelatory experience for worshippers.
 On top of her phenomenal talent, Kang is just an amazing, lovely human being.
 She is always ready with a smile, and has genuine interest in the lives of those around her.

-“Olivia has the voice of an angel and the soul of a seeker,” says Mel Braun of the worthy recipient of one of the Bonnie Buhler Graduate Scholarships.
+“Olivia has the voice of an angel and the soul of a seeker,” says Mel Braun of the worthy recipient of one of the Dr. Bonnie Buhler Graduate Scholarships in Music.

 “During her two years at the Faculty, she made herself an indelible part of the community in the Desautels Faculty,” he says.